tkzic/audiograph/README.txt

 audioGraph:
 README.txt
-12/42011
+12/4/2011

 iOS audio processing graph demonstration

 "An audio processing graph is a Core Foundation opaque type, AUGraph, that you use to construct and manage an audio unit processing chain.
 A graph can leverage the capabilities of multiple audio units and multiple render callback functions, allowing you to create nearly any audio processing solution you can imagine." - From Apple's "Audio Unit Hosting Guide For iOS"

-AudioGraph is an extension of Apple's MixerHost sample code.
+AudioGraph is a superset of Apple's MixerHost application.

-audioGraph features:
+Features include:

-* Mono and stereo mic/line input processing
+* Mono and stereo mic/line input
-* Callback processing for mic/line input with pass-through
-* DSP effects processing for mic/line input including: o Ring modulator o FFT passthrough using the Accelerate framework vDSP library. o Real-time variable pitch shifting and frequency detection using Stefan Bernsee's STFT algorithm o Simple variable speed delay with using a ring buffer adapted from Michael Tyson's TPCircularBuffer class o Recursive moving average filter with variable number of points o Windowed-sinc low pass filter convolution example with variable cutoff frequency
+* Audio effects including:
+	o Ring modulator
+	o FFT passthrough using the Accelerate vDSP framework. o Real-time variable pitch shifting and detection using STFT o Simple variable speed delay using a ring buffer o Recursive moving average filter with variable number of points o Convolution example with variable filter cutoff frequency
 * Stereo level meter
-* Synthesizer example - a sine wave controlled by an envelope generator
+* Synthesizer example - sine wave with an envelope generator
-* iOS 5 features (from code by Chris Adamson) including: o MIDI sampler audio unit o file player audio unit o audio unit effects
+* iOS 5 features (from Chris Adamson) including: o MIDI sampler audio unit o file player audio unit o audio unit effects